10 Tips for Winterizing Your Home

 With Fall in full swing and winter around the corner now is the perfect time to winterize your home.
 I have put together 10 of my favourite go tos on a list for you.
 This along with regular maintenance can reduce heating costs and keep your home safe this winter.

 - Check your attic, crawl space and basement.
-While looking make sure you check for signs of water, places were you can see light through or cracks forming.
+While looking make sure you check for signs of water, places where you can see light through or cracks forming.
 Catching these things sooner than later can save you thousands.

 - Take a walk around your home and look at the foundation and siding.
 Holes and cracks should be filled to keep water out and your house in tip-top shape.